Polarize: How do you find people you’ll like? Be polarizing.

-I prefer to be alone than to be with most people, so I don’t mind filtering through the vast majority of people in search of the few I really like.
+I quite enjoy being alone, so I often prefer to be alone than in the company of most people.
+Because of this, when trying to make friends I don’t mind filtering through the vast majority of people in search of the few I really like.

 How do you find people that you really like?